edwardcrompton/commute/README.md

 To Do Next
 ----------

+- Working in RouteFeedManager.
+Have set some terminating stations in the settings.
+It seems this is a more practical way to do it than looking through all the stations.
 - Build up a set of routes from end to end.
 A unique route is a unique combination of origin destination for a whole service.
 - For a route we store the origin and the destination station ids and the route id.